-In June/July 2016, over 2,800 miles of transects were flown, surveying 135,000 acres of wetland habitat.
+In June/July 2017, over 2,800 miles of transects were flown, surveying 135,000 acres of wetland habitat.
 The sampling intensity covers approximately 3.4% of 2.3 million acres of private coastal wetlands, and 3.4-10.8% of some 622,000 acres of public coastal wetlands.
-During the summer of 2016 we estimated that 58,100 alligator nests were present in coastal marsh habitats (a 22% increase from 2015).
-The 2016 nest survey is the highest nest count on record (Figure 1).
+During the summer of 2017 we estimated that 50,989 alligator nests were present in coastal marsh habitats (a 12% decrease from 2016).
+The 2017 nest survey is the second highest nest count on record (Figure 1).

-Figure 1.
-Louisiana Coastal Marsh Alligator Nest Production, 1970-2016 with a detailed review of harvest parameters and a general assessment of environmental factors observed during each survey to determine final harvest level objectives.
+Nest density and alligator population estimates are combined with a detailed review of harvest parameters and a general assessment of environmental factors observed during each survey to determine final harvest level objectives.
 Over 50 individual alligator harvest quotas are developed annually in order to distribute the harvest in relation to alligator abundance in the various habitats across the state.
-A listing of the 2016 wild alligator harvest quotas is appended as Exhibit 1.
+A listing of the 2017 wild alligator harvest quotas is appended as Exhibit 1.
 In the best habitat one alligator is harvested per 55 acres, while in the poorer habitats one alligator is harvested per 400 acres.